marcus-dk/marcus-dk/README.md

 ## I'm a Student at Herlufsholm and an aspiring Developer

 - 🌱  I’m currently experimenting in the world of Web Dev, Cyber Sec, and more.
-- 🥅  2021 Goals: Become more proficient in JS and React.js in particular and create a resume website.
+- 🥅  2021 Goals: Become more proficient with React.js to create: an app for my school, a website for Sorensen Capital, and a resume website

 ---
 ### Languages / Tools and Skills: